igorini/kotlin-hints/README.md

 Could be converted to the expression body.
 Return type could then be inferred.

 **NB**: Intellij IDEA has intentions for:
-* Converting between a block and expression body
+* Converting between a block and expression body.
-* Specifying/removing an explicit return type
+* Specifying/removing an explicit return type.

 ```kotlin
 // [Before]